 European regional data

-The European regional database is now available free of charge from the territorial dashboard of the European Commission’s Joint Research Centre (ISPRA).
+Cambridge Econometrics’ European regional database is now available free of charge from the newly-created Annual Regional Database of the European Commission’s Directorate General for Regional and Urban Policy (ARDECO).

 About the European regional database

-This database, previously maintained by Cambridge Econometrics over many years, is s a wide-ranging, sub-national, pan-EU database of economic indicators, providing a complete and consistent, historical time series of data starting in 1980.
+This database is a wide-ranging, sub-national, pan-EU database of economic indicators, providing a complete and consistent, historical time series of data of NUTS2 and NUTS3 data starting in 1980.